Six keys to becoming an innovative employee

 Do all you can to master processes and improve upon them whenever new learning is introduced.
 Innovative employees help their employers improve their businesses.
 Even if you’re in a start up without any training program in place, learn as much as you can and share your knowledge with others.

-2. Be confident in your problem solving abilities
+2. Be confident in your problem-solving abilities

-In almost every business, new problems and challenges pop up almost every day and they require creative and cost effective solutions.
-But in almost every facet of work, there are tons of things that work and that doesn’t.
+In almost every business, new problems and challenges pop up almost every day and they require creative and cost-effective solutions.
+But in almost every facet of work, there are tons of things that work and that don’t.
 In order to be an innovative employee, you should display a vibrant sense of logic, confidence and awareness in solving problems at work.
 You should be able to decipher the difference between what works and what doesn’t.
 If you mistake one for the other, don’t be too shy to admit your mistake and retrace your steps.

 3. Promise only what you can deliver

 Innovative employees understand the value of keeping their word.
 So they promise only what they can deliver and then strive to deliver more than what they promised.
-Going above and beyond to deliver more than anyone expects will make you an outstanding employee that is respected for being innovative.
+Going above and beyond to deliver more than anyone expects will make you an outstanding employee who is respected for being innovative.

 4. Concentrate on activities that maximize business impact